iamthesoy/Project-Trousersnake/README.md

  - 1x JST XH 2 pin header and crimps / connectors
  - 1x 20 way IDC crimp connector

 Ensure you order the gantry board with the correct specs, you can cheap out on the base board, but the gantry board needs to be done properly.
-Allpcb will do it for $1 plus shipping as long as it's green. https://allpcb.com
+Allpcb will do it for $1 plus shipping as long as it's green.
+The most important specs are spacing, hole size and copper thickness. https://allpcb.com

 ![pcb specs](https://github.com/iamthesoy/Project-Trousersnake/blob/main/Images/pcb%20specs.png?raw=true)